LennartFr/alf20191ibmbc/HL BYFA.md

 Hyperledger is advancing quite quickly so the version number may well have changed by the time you see this article.
 The download will take a minute or two.
 The download will install a directory called fabric-samples.
 Take time to familiarize yourself with the Hyperledger docker images that you have downloaded.

-# Step 3 Let's build our first network with the byfn.sh scrip.
+## Step 3 Let's build our first network with the byfn.sh script.

 We are now ready to build our first network.
 We do this by cd into the fabric-samples directory and from there into the first-network directory.

 Here we find the <b>byfn.sh </b> script.
 This Swiss Army knife type of script leverages the Docker images we have just downloaded to "quickly bootstrap a Hyperledger Fabric network comprised of 4 peers representing two different organizations, and an orderer node.
 It will also launch a container to run a scripted execution that will join peers to a channel, deploy and instantiate chaincode and drive execution of transactions against the deployed chaincode."

-Let's run this script: <b>./byfn.sh generate</b>.
-Take a look at the output from the script to see what it is doing.

 ~~~~
+./byfn.sh generate

+and here is the output from the script

 1. generate certificates using cryptogen tool
 2. generate Orderer Genesis Block
 3. Generate channel configuration transaction 'channel.txt'